arcanis/typanion/README.md

 };
 ```

-Types can be kept in separate variables if needed:
+Schemas can be stored in multiple variables if needed:

 ```ts
 import * as t from 'typanion';